The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Gradient flow calibrations at a smooth manifold

-The preceding Lemma relies on a number of well-known properties of the signed distance and the nearest point projection.
+The preceding result relies on a number of well-known properties of the signed distance and the nearest point projection.
 For further reference, we present them here in a separate statement.